Except in very limited circumstances, original Medicare doesn’t cover dental care.

 The percentage of people with dental coverage slopes downward dramatically at age 65 after they retire and lose employer coverage.

-Among adults ages 50 to 64, a little more than a quarter lack dental insurance, according to the University of Michigan National Poll on Healthy Aging, sponsored in part by AARP, that surveys about 2,000 people twice a year.
+Among adults ages 50 to 64, a little more than a quarter lack dental insurance, according to the University of Michigan National Poll on Healthy Aging, that surveys about 2,000 people twice a year.
 When respondents reach 65 and beyond, Medicare age, the percentage of people without coverage increases to almost half, 47 percent.

 One in 5 older adults polled said they had delayed getting dental care or have gone without it in the past two years.
 The majority said cost or lack of coverage played a role in that decision.